top of page

 First recorded in Malta on the Militia List of 1419, Camilleri, competes with Borg for the title of the most common surname on the Maltese Islands.

-Likely derived from the Arabic qamillari, which gave us kamelarios (Greek), camellierre (Italian) and camellero (Spanish), all refer to a "camel driver".
-Camillero, on the otherhand, is Spanish for "stretcher bearer".
-Other potential origins include the Latin gemahl, meaning "marriage" or "partnership".
+Likely derived from the Arabic qamillari, which gave us kamelarios (Greek), camellierre (Italian) and camellero (Spanish), all referring to a "camel driver".
+Camillero, on the other hand, is Spanish for "stretcher bearer".
+Other potential origins include the Latin gemahl, meaning "marriage, partnership".

 Whilst rarely featured in heraldry, camels signify temperance, patience and perseverance.